The existing parkland features will be integrated in to the design of the space, maintaining the open parkland character of the site.

 For more information about the project or if you have any queries, please refer to the contact details below.

 A pump track, jump track and skills track.
-For more information, view the fact sheet below in useful documents.
+For more information, view the fact sheet below in the document library.

 While it was initially proposed in the facility fact sheet that the existing path through the bushland from the carpark be maintained the City is proposing to remove the path given it is not needed for the BMX track access and its removal will reduce maintenance and improve the condition of the bushland by consolidating it.